VirtusLab/infrastructure-as-types/README.md

 # Infrastructure as Types
 Infrastructure as Types project provides tools for micro-system infrastructure development.

+## The Problem

+Main problems we want to solve:
+- address the definition scalability issues of hundreds of interdependent YAMLs
+- allow for refactoring safer than untyped, text heavy YAML
+- effortless security rules, based on strongly typed code
+- allow to tackle the complexity that comes with service mesh's and ingress controllers

 ## Vision

 Use your language to express it all.